Kakamotobi/Learned/Computer Science/Asynchrony.md

   - When the API is done, it sends it to the event queue.
   - When the main flow is ready, it receives the resolved `setTimeout` from the event queue.
 ### Example - when funcA calls funcB
-- **Sync:** func A has to wait for func B to finish first before resuming execution.
+- **Sync:** funcA has to wait for funcB to finish first before resuming execution.
-  - i.e. func A waits for func B’s result.
+  - i.e. funcA waits for funcB’s result and it can't proceed to execute since the control of execution will be returned along with the resolved result.
-- **Async:** func A does not have to wait for func B to finish first before resuming execution.
+- **Async:** funcA does not have to wait for funcB to finish first before resuming execution.
-  - i.e. func A continues executing and later, when possible, receives func B’s result.
+  - i.e. funcA continues executing and later, when possible, receives funcB’s result.
 ### Thread(s) and Sync/Async
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/Computer%20Science/refImg/threads-and-sync-async.png" alt="Thread(s) and Sync/Async" width="100%" />
 </p>

 #### Async vs Multithreading
 - Async is about concurrent execution of _tasks_ without having to block the main thread of execution.
   - Async can be either multithreaded or singlethreaded.
 - Multithreading simply refers to concurrent executions of _threads_.
-  - It is not concerned with synchronity/asynchronity.
+  - It is not concerned with synchrony/asynchrony.

 ## Blocking/Non-Blocking vs Sync/Async
 - Sync/Async is an abstract concept.
 Therefore, it can sometimes be the same as Blocking/Non-Blocking.